mynl/aggregate/doc/1_Getting_Started.rst

 Prerequisites
 =============

-The help assumes you know how to program in Python, understand probability, and are familiar with the concept of an aggregate distribution.
+This help assumes you know how to program in Python, understand probability, and are familiar with the concept of an aggregate distribution.
 Awareness of insurance terminology such as limit, attachment and deductible, and the material covered in `SOA exam STAM <https://www.soa.org/education/exam-req/edu-exam-stam-detail/>`_, `CAS exam MAS I <https://www.casact.org/exam/exam-mas-i-modern-actuarial-statistics-i>`_, or `IFOA CS-2 <https://www.actuaries.org.uk/curriculum_entity/curriculum_entity/8>`_ is helpful.

 License
 =======